wqsaali/dotfiles/README.md

-./install fonts # will install some powerline patched fonts ./install vimplugins # will install the vim plugins from the vimrc ./install atompackages # will install the atom plugins and configuration ./install packages # will install the packages listes in files/packages.lst
+./install fonts # will install some powerline patched fonts ./install vimplugins # will install the vim plugins from the vimrc ./install atompackages # will install the atom plugins and configuration ./install packages # will install the packages listed in files/packages.lst
 ```

 Before running the install script you **should** take a **look at** the **config.sh** file and edit it to your prefererences